Bowin P8

-The Bowin P8 is a Formula 5000 and Formula 2 racing car, which was designed and built between 1972 and 1974 by Bowin.
+The Bowin P8 is a Formula 5000 and Formula 2 racing car, designed and built between 1972 and 1974 by Bowin.

 Specifications

-The chassis was a high-rigidity monocoque design of high-strength alloy and steel, utilising the latest techniques in assembly, with emphasis placed on ease of maintenance and repair.
-This supported a body which was a full aerodynamic wedge, incorporating side radiators.
-The interior of the cockpit was covered in fully moulded seat and trim sections, making it exceptionally comfortable and roomy.
+The chassis was a high-rigidity monocoque design of high-strength alloy and steel, utilising the latest assembly techniques, with emphasis placed on ease of maintenance and repair.
+This supported a body which was a full aerodynamic wedge incorporating side radiators.
+The cockpit's interior was covered in fully moulded seat and trim sections, making it exceptionally comfortable and roomy.

-The rear suspension incorporated twin radius arms, parallel links, Armstrong adjustable dampers, and fully adjustable spherical bearings throughout.
-The front suspension was a double-wide-based wishbone design with Armstrong adjustable dampers and fully adjustable spherical bearings throughout.
+The rear suspension incorporated twin radius arms, parallel links, Armstrong adjustable dampers, and fully adjustable spherical bearings.
+The front suspension was a double-wide-based wishbone design with Armstrong adjustable dampers and fully adjustable spherical bearings.
 The coil spring units for both front and rear were mounted inboard with "Bowin variable rate spring control".

-The P8 was steered by a cam-adjustable magnesium rack and pinion designed by Bowin, with an energy absorbing steering column surmounted by a leather-covered steering wheel.
+The P8 was steered by a cam-adjustable magnesium rack and pinion designed by Bowin, with an energy-absorbing steering column surmounted by a leather-covered steering wheel.
 The brakes were Girling 9.75 in disc brakes with alloy caliper assemblies.
 The twin braking system was adjustable for length and had an adjustable-ratio balance control.
 The rear brakes were mounted inboard on the gearbox to reduce unsprung weight.
 The wheels were magnesium, with 10 × 13 in in the front and 12 × 13 in or 14 × 13 in in the rear.

 It had a wheelbase of 93 in, a track of 61 (front) and 63 (rear), and a weight of 800 lb (including the twin cam engine).

 The transmission was a Hewland FT2000, providing five speeds and reverse, and it had an alloy adaptor plate.
-The hydraulic clutch system was complete, up to and including the release mechanism on the gearbox.
+The hydraulic clutch system was complete, including the release mechanism on the gearbox.

-The engine was water-cooled by twin, cross-flow, lightweight, side-mounted radiators, with a deaireator control tank and pressure cap.
+The engine was water-cooled by twin, cross-flow, lightweight, side-mounted radiators, with a deaerator control tank and pressure cap.
 The alloy oil tank was incorporated in the monocoque body and was fitted with antisurge baffles, a deaireator system, alloy pipes, hoses and fittings, and an alloy oil cooler.
 Fuel was contained in cells in the side panels.
 Each side had a capacity of 14 gal with a dedicated filter and breather.
 The P8 was supplied with engine mountings.

-The electrical system was powered by a 12 volt, lightweight, aircraft battery, which had a master battery control.
-It powered a starter solenoid via starter button and switches, as well as an array of instruments, including tachometer (0–10,000 rpm), oil pressure, water temperature, and oil temperature.
+The electrical system was powered by a 12-volt, lightweight aircraft battery with a master battery control.
+It powered a starter solenoid via starter button and switches and an array of instruments, including a tachometer (0–10,000 rpm), oil pressure, water temperature, and oil temperature.

-All suspension parts were in new Bowin Satin finish, and the other parts were cadmium-plated and stove-enamelled.
-The body was painted in a colour of the customer's choice.
+All suspension parts were finished in new Bowin Satin; the others were cadmium-plated and stove-enamelled.
+The body was painted in the customer's choice of colour.